-The process for enrolling in social housing was complicated and time consuming.
-This was addressed in late and most have contracted this program out.
+- The process for enrolling in social housing was complicated and time consuming.
+This was addressed in late 2012 and showed some benefits in 2013. - The financial scope, complexity, and customer privacy requirements of this Initiative are challenging for LDCs and most have contracted this program out.
 This Initiative may benefit from an OPA contracted centralized delivery agent.